niorad/Skewbacca/readme.md

 ## Getting started

-- brew install imagemagick
+- brew install imagemagick (needs to be executable from anywhere)
+- yarn install
+- Test: yarn test
-- yarn && yarn start
+- Build TypeScript and start app: yarn start

+## Using

+- Electron
+- ImageMagick for the image-conversion
+- TypeScript for the backend-ish part of Electron
+- Plain JS for the renderer
+- Spectron and Mocha for testing